odedlevy02/razor-fileupload/FileStorage/README.md

     ```
     let manager = new FileUploadManager();
     ```
+## Uploading a file or list of files

-5. Use the 'uploadFiles' method to upload the files
+Use the 'FileUploadManager.uploadFiles' method to upload the files

 There are minor differences in the __uploadFiles__ methods when saving to the local files system vs saving to S3